 The University will seek information from third parties only in line with its legal responsibilities and data protection policies.

-2) Why does the University process personal data?
+2) Why the University processes personal data

 The University needs to process data to ensure its compliance with its legal contract with you, such as to ensure you are paid correctly.